marielisepicard/42lem_in/README.md

 ### 🚨 Bradth-first search is not optimal

-However, this solution is flawed because it may prevent the program to find multiple path.
+However, this solution is flawed because it may prevent the program to find multiple paths.

 <img src="https://github.com/marielisepicard/42lem_in/blob/main/assets/BFS_issue.gif?raw=true" width=50% height=50%>